iifl-logo

 Business Focus, Expertise and Continuous Investment in Products and Services

-The Company continues to command a significant advantage in terms of business domain knowledge and emerging industry changes.
-Years of experience have provided the Company with a strong base of Intellectual Property and Intellectual Capital.
+The Company continues to hold a significant advantage due to its extensive business domain knowledge and adaptability to emerging industry changes.
+Years of experience have endowed the Company with a robust base of Intellectual Property and Intellectual Capital.

-The Company continues to invest in Order Accounting platform to meet the expected demand of airlines transitioning to One Order in future.
-The Revenue Assurance solution is poised to move to a modernized web enabled solution..
+The Company continues its investment in Order Accounting platform to meet the anticipated demand from airlines transitioning to Modern Retailing and Orders world in the future.

 Neutral Service Provider

-Accelya Solutions is a neutral service provider and is not governed by any competing airlines.
-The Companys platforms and processes are independent of any airline strategic roadmap.
-Confidentiality and security of customer data are of utmost importance to the Company.
+Accelya Solutions is a neutral service provider, independent of any competing airlines.
+Its platforms and processes operate independently of any airlines strategic roadmap.

 Data Protection